Best NFL Preseason Betting Promos & Sites: Get $4,500+ in Bonuses for Odds & Props

-With the Hall of Fame Game behind us, Week 1 of the 2024 NFL preseason kicks off on Thursday night, so take advantage by claiming several of the best NFL betting promos available right now.
+Week 2 of the 2024 NFL preseason begins on Thursday night (August 15), so take advantage by claiming several of the best NFL betting promos available right now.

-The New York Giants host the Detroit Lions, while the Carolina Panthers face the New England Patriots on Thursday's two-game slate.
+The New England Patriots host the Philadelphia Eagles in Thursday's lone game ahead of Saturday's 12-game slate.
 Click on any of the "BET NOW" sign-up links available in this review and download the best sports betting apps in the marketplace to qualify for thousands in bonus bets today.

-There's no shortage of betting markets, bet types, and NFL odds to wager for Thursday's NFL preseason games, so make sure to sign up at your preferred online sportsbook by following our expedited registration step-by-step below.
+There's no shortage of betting markets, bet types, and NFL odds to wager for this week's NFL preseason games, so make sure to sign up at your preferred online sportsbook by following our expedited registration step-by-step below.

 Best NFL Preseason Betting Promos, Sites & Offers